mrpeerat/CL-ReLKT/README.md

 ## Motivation
 Cross-Lingual Retrieval Question Answering (CL-ReQA) is concerned with retrieving answer documents or passages to a question written in a different language.
 A common approach to CL-ReQA is to create a multilingual sentence embedding space such that question-answer pairs across different languages are close to each other.

-In this paper, our goal is to improve the robustness of multilingual sentence embedding that works with a wide range of languages, including those with a limited amount of training data.
+In this paper, our goal is to improve the robustness of multilingual sentence embedding (yellow box) that works with a wide range of languages, including those with a limited amount of training data.
 Leveraging the generalizability of knowledge distillation, we propose a Cross-Lingual Retrieval Language Knowledge Transfer (CL-ReLKT) framework.

 <img width="645" alt="Screen Shot 2022-04-08 at 3 29 12 PM" src="https://user-images.githubusercontent.com/21156980/162397024-ee4efd19-fb74-4eba-8428-14fc3b038fe8.png">